 Dr. Dai’s research focuses on sustainable materials and structures for civil infrastructure applications.
 Her research focuses on sustainable materials and structures for civil infrastructure applications.
-Her research integrates computational analysis, experimental testing and sensor techniques to investigate asphalt mixture performance, asphalt pavement distresses, cement microstructure and concrete durability.
-Her research has also been involved with other multidisciplinary areas: micromechanics, finite element method, discrete element method, fracture mechanics, acoustic emission detection, imaging processing, rock mechanics, self-healing materials, alternative asphalt materials, active materials and structural damping control.
+Her research integrates computational analysis, experimental testing and sensor techniques to investigate asphalt mixtures, cementitious concrete and composites, geopolymer and polymer composites.
+Her research has also been involved with other multidisciplinary areas: micromechanics, finite element method, discrete element method, fracture mechanics, molecular dynamic simulation, image-based computation, characterization and sensing for damage mechanism, self-healing materials, alternative and sustainable infrastructure materials, active material actuator design for structure vibration reduction.
 She has taught class such as matrix structural analysis, finite element analysis and advanced mechanics of materials.

 Dr. Dai has been one of the principle investigators of research projects funded by National Science Foundation and State Department of Transportation.
-Her group has been investigating the performance and behavior of asphalt mixtures, viscoelastic responses of asphalt pavements, fracture simulation, self-healing construction materials and internal frost-damage in concrete.
-She has authored and co-authored more than 40 peer reviewed papers including 25 journal articles in ASCE Journal of Engineering Mechanics, ASCE Journal of Materials in Civil Engineering, Mechanics of Materials, Construction & Building Materials, Materials and Structures, International Journal for Numerical and Analytical Methods in Geomechanics, International Journal of Pavement Engineering, Journal of Transportation Research Board, Journal of Association of Asphalt Paving Technologists, and Canadian Journal of Civil Engineering.
-She has presented technical papers in various international and national conferences.
-She is a member of ASCE granular material committee, pavement committee, and geophysics committee.
+Her group has been investigating the performance and behavior of asphalt mixtures, chemo-physical characterization, fracture and self-healing construction materials, Non-destructive ultrasonic and acoustic techniques, internal damage diagnosis and simulation in concrete, actuator design and wind-structure interaction for vibration reduction.
+She has authored and co-authored more than 60 peer reviewed papers including 42 journal articles in ASCE Journal of Engineering Mechanics, ASCE Journal of Materials in Civil Engineering, Mechanics of Materials, Construction & Building Materials, Materials and Structures, International Journal for Numerical and Analytical Methods in Geomechanics, International Journal of Pavement Engineering, Journal of Transportation Research Board, Journal of Association of Asphalt Paving Technologists, and Canadian Journal of Civil Engineering.
+She is an associate editor for ASCE Journal of Materials in Civil Engineering.
+She is a member of ASCE granular material committee, bitumen committee, pavement committee, and geophysics committee.

 Links of Interest

-- Computational analysis for material research: multiscale modeling, finite element analysis, discrete element analysis, constitutive modeling, fracture simulation and molecular dynamics
+- Computational analysis for material research: multiscale modeling, finite element analysis, discrete element analysis, multiphysical modeling, fracture simulation and molecular dynamics

 - Properties and performance of asphalt mixtures